MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/debugger/setting-up-a-network-debugging-connection-automatically.md

 # Setting Up KDNET Network Kernel Debugging Automatically

 Debugging Tools for Windows supports kernel debugging over a network.
-This topic describes how to set up network debugging automatically using KDNET.
+This topic describes how to set up network debugging automatically using the kdnet.exe setup tool.

 The computer that runs the debugger is called the *host computer*, and the computer being debugged is called the *target computer*.
 The host computer must be running Windows 7 or later, and the target computer must be running Windows 8 or later.

-Debugging over a network has the following advantages compared to debugging over other types of connectivity.

--   The host and target computers can be anywhere on the network.
--   It is easy to debug many target computers from one host computer.
--   Given any two computers, it is likely that they will both have network adapters.
-It is less likely that they will both have serial ports or both have 1394 ports.
--   Network debugging is significantly faster than serial port debugging.

-## <span id="Supported_Network_Adapters"></span><span id="supported_network_adapters"></span><span id="SUPPORTED_NETWORK_ADAPTERS"></span>Supported Network Adapters

-The host computer can use any network adapter, but the target computer must use a network adapter that is supported by Debugging Tools for Windows.
-For a list of supported network adapters, see [Supported Ethernet NICs for Network Kernel Debugging in Windows 10](supported-ethernet-nics-for-network-kernel-debugging-in-windows-10.md) and [Supported Ethernet NICs for Network Kernel Debugging in Windows 8.1](supported-ethernet-nics-for-network-kernel-debugging-in-windows-8-1.md).

 ## <span id="Determining_the_IP_Address_of_the_Host_Computer"></span><span id="determining_the_ip_address_of_the_host_computer"></span><span id="DETERMINING_THE_IP_ADDRESS_OF_THE_HOST_COMPUTER"></span>Determining the IP Address of the Host Computer